maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 - $\mathcal{S}_{norm}$: the parameters defining the penalty set. affect the rate of convergence

 As long as training converges, the penalty sets' `size does not have a major effect on the learned policy`.
 This is expected because the desired behaviors are not in the penalty set.
 (9)-(12) in Fig. 5 can be modified to induce left-handed rules.
 We trained two SA-CADRL policies to learn left-handed and right-handed norms starting from the same initialization, the results of which are shown in Fig. 7.
 The learned policies exhibited similar qualitative behaviors as shown in Fig. 3.
-Note that training is performed on randomly generated test cases, not validation test cases.
+Note that training is performed on randomly generated test cases, not validation test cases. <br>

 ![Fig. 7](images/2022-09-21-8.PNG) <center>Fig 7: SA-CADRL policies exhibiting socially aware behaviors</center>
 <br><br><br>